How to Be: Production

-For his role of awkward and geeky musician in the film, Pattinson's looks were altered.
-According to Irving "I said, 'You're banned from cutting your hair between now and the shoot, we had to give him the most awkward haircut we possibly could, and we cut his trouser length a little bit too high.
+For his role of awkward and geeky musician in the film, Irving said Pattinson's looks were altered: "I said, 'You're banned from cutting your hair between now and the shoot, we had to give him the most awkward haircut we possibly could, and we cut his trouser length a little bit too high.
 Things like that played down his apparent good looks."
-And about his musical abilities, Irving added that "He downplayed how good he was, a lot of the time he would turn out to have a really good technique (while playing the guitar and harmonica) and we told him he needed to play it more simply."
+About Pattinson's musical abilities, he added: "He downplayed how good he was, a lot of the time he would turn out to have a really good technique (while playing the guitar and harmonica) and we told him he needed to play it more simply."

 Filming took place in early 2007.

 Distribution

 How to Be was released in the United States by IFC Festival Direct on 29 April 2009.
 Leading up to the release, the director, Oliver Irving, took the film on a United States screening tour.
 The DVD was released first in the United Kingdom on 18 May 2009 and was released in the United States on 17 November 2009.